CipherXAbhi/MASTG/2_Android_Security_Testing/3_Android_Data_Storage.md

 - **Test Storage Methods**: Verify encryption and access controls.
 - **Check for Data Leakage**: Ensure sensitive data is not exposed in logs, backups, or memory.

 ---

-This guide provides an overview of Android data storage methods and best practices for securing sensitive data.
-For more details, refer to the official Android documentation.
-Let me know if you need further assistance! 😊

----